-Franchising a Business & Greek Mythology Go Together.
-A Lesson To Heed.
+Franchising & Greek Mythology Go Together.
+Heed The Lesson.

 Remember Homer’s Odyssey, ‘Songs of the Sirens,’ from high school or college?
-The Sirens were mythological creatures, that enticed sailors to their destruction.
+The Sirens weren’t from fire trucks.
+They were mythological creatures that enticed sailors to their destruction.
 These womanly visions beckoned sailors to their rocky coast where upon they smashed and sank.
 A story of temptation and desire as old as time.